 As content creators, we upload new info, change images, rearrange pages, fix typos, and so on.
 To check how the latest content appears online, and make sure that it replaces previous content correctly in the web browser, we have to clear browsing data stored in the browser from before.
 If you don’t clear browsing data (cache/history) before revisiting a site, the browser might just show you what it has stored in memory from the previous visit.
 Here’s how to clear browsing data:

-Press Ctrl + Shift + the delete key to open the browser’s clear data settings page:
+Press Ctrl + Shift + delete to open the browser’s clear data settings page:

-In Microsoft Edge the Clear browing data window looks like this:
+In the Microsoft Edge example below, the Clear browsing data window shows the various data being stored.

-Of course, the next step to clear the data/history is to choose the Time range, and check/tick the types of things to remove.
-I usually choose the Time range `Everything‘, and then choose to remove all items except Passwords – which I want my personal use PC to remember.
-If I was using a public PC or another person’s PC and I wanted to remove all browsing history, I would check/tick all items.
+The next step to clear the data/history is to choose the Time range and check/tick the types of things to remove.
+You might choose the Time range `Everything,’ and then decide to remove all items except Passwords – which you might want your PC to remember.
+If you are using a public PC or another person’s PC, and you’d like to remove all browsing history, you can check/tick all items.

 The final step is to click on the Clear Now or Clear data button.

-After having done this, the next time you view a webpage online, you know that the browser is accessing and showing you the latest content, text, images and so on.
+After you clear the browser data, the next time you view a webpage online, you know that the browser is showing you the latest content, text, images, and so on.